nus-cs2113-AY2223S2/ip/docs/README.md

 Expected outcome:

-Duke will acknowledge and display the updated list
+Nova will acknowledge and display the updated list

 ```
 Here are all of your 3 tasks: